 - The TripleDent Gum Commercial, and Anger's reaction every time it appears.
 The other emotions aren't too pleased either; even Joy gets annoyed when she hears the commercial.
 There's also the fact that the mind workers are the ones sending it up there for a laugh.
 Ever wondered why some commercial jingles never seem to leave your head?
 Now you know.
 The workers' Happy Dance really sells the initial appearance of it.Anger: DID I ASK FOR THE GUM COMMERCIAL?!

 - Here we go: Bing Bong!Bing Bong: I go in here all the time!
 Ya see? [pointing to a sign reading "DANGER: KEEP OUT" with his trunk] D-A-N-G-E-R: Shortcut!

 Docter: So doesn't this mean that Joy is really dumb?
 And to that I say, yes, but I don't care because it's funny.

 - Even the staff commentary manages to get in a pretty hilarious moment here with Pete Docter pointing out that since Joy can read, she should be able to spot the problem herself:

-- Bing Bong's attempt to hide from Joy and Sadness by crouching in a corner and covering his eyes (using the childish logic of "if I can't see you, then you can't see me").
+- Bing Bong's attempt to hide from Joy and Sadness by crouching in a corner and covering his eyes (basically thinking "if I can't see you, then you can't see me").
 His dumbfounded expression when this obviously doesn't work is priceless.
 A moment later, he acts as though he's about to engage with them only to throw a memory to one side with a yell of "Diversion!" and he tries to run in the other direction, but immediately crashes into cart full of memories instead.